Healthy Memorial Day Meals

 - Fresh veggies chopped up without the green base.
 Add a handful of green olives, and cilantro and balsamic vinaigrette and you are set!
 Creativity rules here!
 Finely chop cucumbers, onions, tomatoes, green peppers, green olives, and cilantro and top with vinaigrette and your guests will never miss the heavy potato salad!
 Below is my Broccoli Salad pictured.
 Get the Recipe at Kerry's website here!

 - Add fresh fruits to your green salads for fun.
-Strawberries add a nice zing to greens or add oranges and chopped dried fruit and nut mix.
+Strawberries, (and other berries) add a nice zing to greens or add oranges and chopped dried fruit and nut mix.
 Add walnuts or slivered almonds and top with poppy-seed dressing.
 I always take this to potlucks!
 This is also a great salad for Christmas meals because of the red and green colors!

 - Skewer your veggies and grill them: Prepare an array of chopped vegetables like zucchini, summer, squash, onions, different colored peppers, and pineapple and allow guests to skewer away!
 Coat the skewers with olive oil and grill.
 When done, top them with a bit of balsamic vinaigrette and fresh herbs.
 Kids love this and they might just eat their veggies!
 Who is missing the grilled corn?